 In the Fall, graduate students must:

 - Enroll in a 3-hour credit course titled "STEM Teaching" taught by Dr. Tareq Daher, firstname.lastname@example.org.
 The course number is ENGR 833 section 001.
-The course meets on Fridays in Nebraska Hall W213 from 1 to 4 pm.
-You can enroll in the course through MyRed at: https://myred.nebraska.edu/ .
+The course meets on Fridays in Nebraska Hall W213 from 11:50 am to 2:50 pm (Scott Campus students will be able to catch the COE bus).
+You can enroll in the course through MyRed at: https://myred.nebraska.edu/.

 - Write a Teaching Philosophy - (Completed as part of the STEM Teaching course).